Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 ## What's new?

 * **Multiple Welcome Templates:** Now user can select Welcome Dashboard while creating application.
-Choose from a variety of Welcome Templates tailored to uour needs.
+Choose from a variety of Welcome Templates tailored to your needs.
 * **Various bug fixes**

 ## Features